Prairie Oyster: Biography

 Their fifth album, Blue Plate Special, was released in 1996.
 The first song released from the disc, "Unbelievable Love," reached No. 1.
 "One Way Track" was also a top 5, but follow-up singles peaked outside the top 10.
 Bohdan Hluszko replaced Bruce Moffat as the drummer on the album.
 The following year, Hluszko was fired from the band after coming out as transgender.

 With the 1998 release of their sixth album, What Is This Country?, the group returned to the top 10 with the songs "Canadian Sunrise" (#5) and "Keep On Dreaming (#9).
 Charlie Cooley filled in as drummer for the band.
 Cooley is the father of Canadian actor Ryan Cooley.

 The band released their first greatest hits album, String of Pearls: A Greatest Hits Collection, in 2000.
 The only song released from the project was "Man in the Moon," which had been re-recorded as a duet with folk singer-songwriter Jenny Whiteley.

 Prairie Oyster re-surfaced in 2006 with the release of their latest album, One Kiss, on Open Road Recordings.
 So far the album has produced three singles, "Sweet Sweet Girl to Me" (written and originally recorded by Don Gibson), "Too Bad For Me," and a cover of Bob Dylan's "I Threw It All Away."
 The group continues to tour and perform at music festivals and clubs in Canada and the United States.

 Prairie Oyster was inducted into the Canadian Country Music Hall of Fame in 2008.

-In 2011 the band was presented with a SOCAN National Achievement Award.
+In 2011, the band was presented with a SOCAN National Achievement Award.

 The band is a member of the Canadian charity Artists Against Racism.

-Solo Projects
+Solo projects

-Russell deCarle currently tours and records with his solo group The Russell deCarle Trio, which play an eclectic mix of blues, jazz, country & western, Latin music, R&B and western swing.
+Russell deCarle currently tours and records with his solo group The Russell deCarle Trio, which play an eclectic mix of blues, jazz, country and western, Latin music, R&B and western swing.
 The current configuration of deCarle's band features him playing rhythm guitar instead of bass.
-In 2012, deCarle released his first studio album, "Under the Big Big Sky."
+In 2012, deCarle released his first studio album, Under the Big Big Sky.
 The studio album was released by Universal Music.
-In 2015, one of deCarle's concerts was professionally recorded and later released as "Live At Loud Mouse Studios."
-Music critics have compared deCarle's solo recordings to other eclectic Country music and roots rock acts such as Chris Isaak, Willie Nelson, The Mavericks, Lyle Lovett, Raul Malo and Los Lobos.
+In 2015, one of deCarle's concerts was professionally recorded and later released as Live At Loud Mouse Studios.
+Music critics have compared deCarle's solo recordings to other eclectic Country music and roots rock acts such as Chris Isaak, Willie Nelson, The Mavericks, Lyle Lovett, Raul Malo, and Los Lobos.

 Keith Glass currently performs with Canadian folk artist Lynn Miles and also with his group Keith Glass Band.
-In addition to working as a songwriter and producer, Glass is a music historian who wrote the liner notes for The Box Tops CD box set release entitled "The Original Albums 1967–69," which was released in January 2015 by Raven Records.
+In addition to working as a songwriter and producer, Glass is a music historian who wrote the liner notes for The Box Tops CD box set release entitled The Original Albums 1967–69, which was released in January 2015 by Raven Records.